pytorch/tutorials/recipes_source/xeon_run_cpu.rst

 .. note::

-   Memory allocator influences performance.
-If users do not specify a desired memory allocator, the ``run_cpu`` script will search if any of them is installed in the order of TCMalloc > JeMalloc > PyTorch default memory allocator, and takes the first matched one.
+   Memory allocators influence performance.
+If the user does not specify a desired memory allocator, the ``run_cpu`` script will search if any of them is installed in the order of TCMalloc > JeMalloc > PyTorch default memory allocator, and takes the first matched one.

 Knobs for controlling instance number and compute resource allocation are: